An inverse result for Wang's theorem on extremal trees: Validity of Algorithm 1

-\begin{lemma} Any tree $T \in \mathcal{T}_D$ that attains the maximum value of $R_\mathcal{F}$ on $\mathcal{T}_D$ must be isomorphic to at least one tree from $\mathcal{T}_D^*$. \end{lemma} \begin{proof} Let $T$ be any such tree.
-It is clear that this tree must have a construction scheme $C$ that satisfies the criteria stated in Lemma \ref{constructibility_lemma}.
-Now, while $T$ is being constructed via the algorithm dictated by $C$, suppose that there exists a vertex $v$ such that, upon being added, it is not connected to a pre-existing available vertex with the greatest possible degree.
+\begin{lemma} Any tree that attains the maximum $R_f$ value on $\mathcal{T}_D$ must be constructible by Algorithm 1. \end{lemma} \begin{proof} Let $T$ be any such tree.
+It is clear that this tree must have a scheme $C$ that satisfies the criteria stated in Lemma \ref{constructibility_lemma}.
+Now, while $T$ is being constructed via the algorithm dictated by $C$, suppose that there exists a vertex $v$ such that, upon being added, it is not adjacent to a pre-existing SPA vertex.
 Let $p$ be such a pre-existing vertex and let $q$ be the vertex that $v$ gets connected to instead.
-Due to the criteria imposed on $C$ by virtue of Lemma \ref{constructibility_lemma}, we see that none of the vertices of degree $\deg_T(v)$ that are added after $v$ can be connected to $p$ either, which means that the vertex $p$ necessarily has a neighbor $u$ in $T$ such that $\deg_T(u) < \deg_T(v)$.
+Due to the criteria imposed on $C$ by virtue of Lemma \ref{constructibility_lemma}, we see that none of the vertices of degree $\deg_T(v)$ that are added after $v$ can be adjacent to $p$ either, which means that the vertex $p$ necessarily has a neighbor $u$ in $T$ such that $\deg_T(u) < \deg_T(v)$.
 Taking everything into consideration, we obtain that the tree $T$ bears a structure as demonstrated in Figure \ref{main_lemma_fig}.

 It is obvious that the tree $T$ satisfies

 If we remove the edges $up$ and $vq$ from $T$ and add the edges $uq$ and $vp$, we get another tree $T_1$ whose vertices have the same degrees as in $T$.
 For this reason, we have $T_1 \in \mathcal{T}_D$.
 Using the same logic as in the proof of Lemma \ref{path_lemma}, it is easy to show that